noncesense-research-lab/noncesense-research-lab.github.io/README.md

 ![image.png](images/MyMonero_TEST_41_ring_member.png)

-### Node ecosystem observations
-*(upcoming, collaborators welcome)* Methods are being explored to track enumeration and uptime of Monero nodes, to study the variability and volatility charactistics over multiple timescales.
-We're also exploring methods for ascertaining adoption rates around software upgrades.

 ### Fixed fee options (Bohr fees)
 Custom fee options have the potential to damage privacy, and thus fungibility.
 Many of the [conceptual reasons for fixed ring sizes](https://github.com/monero-project/monero/issues/4229#issuecomment-415139034) transfer to the questions of fixed fee options.
 IsthmusCrypto proposes that the network enforces discrete specific options for fee levels.
 For example, the base fee `B` with units of XMR/kB could be calculated by the normal dynamic fee algorithm, and the sender can adjust the priority by preset multiples, e.g. from `{0.002, 0.25*X, 0.5*X, X, 2*X, 4*X, 8*X}`.
 This saves space in a transaction since the user can represent their selection with only a single alphanumeric character.
 There is no room for wallet software mistakes or poor design choices to exhibit different and thus detectable behavior.

+### Node ecosystem observations
+*(upcoming, collaborators welcome)* Methods are being explored to track enumeration and uptime of Monero nodes, to study the variability and volatility charactistics over multiple timescales.
+We're also exploring methods for ascertaining adoption rates around software upgrades.

-### IP bottlenecks - subtle centralization
+### IP bottlenecks - a subtle centralization
 Performed a small study of nodes doubled up on IP addresses.
 Checked peer lists and found duplicates.
 This is a subtle type of centralization - if 20% of our nodes/miners are showing up over a handful of ProtonVPN addresses, then another DoS on the VPN would have the side effect of knocking a disproportional number of machines off the network.

-### ... and lots more!
+### Stop by for lots more!
 If you want to see what else we're thinking about, check out the [Monero Archival Project issues](https://github.com/Mitchellpkt/monero_archival_project/issues) and join our [IRC channel](https://www.irccloud.com/invite?channel=%23noncesense-research-lab&hostname=chat.freenode.net&port=6697&ssl=1)

 ## NRL reading corner - some classics, and some fresh